mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 * all requests are being sent to the same webhook callback url
 * there are many different possible request payloads
-* app requires different computation depending on payload
+* application requires different computation depending on payload

 Let's say we're receiving webhooks which contain an `event` key in the request body.
 It describes the event which triggered the webhook and we can use it to determine what code we are going to run.